 There are no data on the excretion of sotrovimab in human milk.
 The potential treatment benefit or risk to the newborn or infants via breastfeeding is not known.
 Decisions on whether to breastfeed during treatment or to abstain from sotrovimab therapy should take into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.

-Molnupiravir

-Molnupiravir is not recommended for use in pregnant or breastfeeding women.
-Molnupiravir will only be included in the randomisation of women of child-bearing potential if they have had a negative pregnancy test since admission.

-Paxlovid

-Preclinical animal reproductive toxicity studies have not identified adverse effects on fetal morphology or embryo-fetal viability in rat or rabbit models with doses of nirmatrelvir up to 12 times the human dose (equivalence based on predicted AUC concentrations).
-The offspring of pregnant rabbits administered 24 times the equivalent human dose, lower fetal body weights were observed but evidence of maternal toxicity was described (impact on weight gain/food consumption).52 There is a large amount of published evidence relating to the safety of ritonavir in human pregnancy, collected from antiretroviral and HIV/AIDS pregnancy registries.
-Overall, these data do not provide compelling evidence that ritonavir use in the first trimester is associated with an increased risk of malformation above the expected background rate of 2-3%.
-As Paxlovid has not previous been given to pregnant women, women in the first trimester of pregnancy will be excluded from this comparison.

 Baloxavir marboxil

 There are no data from the use of baloxavir marboxil in pregnant women.
 Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity.
 Baloxavir treatment may be of particular benefit to pregnant women with influenza, as they are at increased risk of developing severe disease.
 Preclinical animal models of exposure in pregnancy do not provide evidence of adverse embryo-fetal effects at doses up to five and seven times the human therapeutic dose respectively.
 The risk of harm from baloxavir in pregnancy is likely to be low given the animal model data, together with the therapeutic target for baloxavir being a virus specific enzyme.
-It is unknown whether baloxavir marboxil or baloxavir are excreted in human milk, and baloxivir may be considered.
+It is unknown whether baloxavir marboxil or baloxavir are excreted in human milk, and baloxavir may be considered.

 Oseltamivir